Masaka–Mbarara Water Supply and Sanitation Project

-Masaka–Mbarara Water Supply and Sanitation Project (MMWSSP), is a water intake, purification, distribution and waste water collection and disposal system in the cities of Masaka and Mbarara in the Central Region and the Western Region of Uganda.
+Masaka–Mbarara Water Supply and Sanitation Project (MMWSSP) is a water intake, purification, distribution and waste water collection and disposal system in the cities of Masaka and Mbarara in the Central Region and the Western Region of Uganda.
 The project is intended to meet the water supply and sanitation needs of approximately 1,055,000 by 2030.
 The work is to be carried out by the Uganda Ministry of Water and Environment through the parastatal utility company, National Water and Sewerage Corporation (NWSC).
-Funding (loan and grants), have been provided by the French Development Agency and the European Union.
+Funding (loan and grants) has been provided by the French Development Agency and the European Union.